 Gideon’s Bakehouse Cookies: Storage

-• Store completely cooled cookies in an airtight container at room temperature.
-They’re best enjoyed within 3-4 days but will last about 1 week.
-Warm up leftover cookies in the microwave for 7-15 seconds for an ooey-gooey cookie that will taste almost as good as fresh from the oven!
+• Store cooled cookies in an airtight container at room temperature; they’re best within 3-4 days but last about a week.
+For an ooey-gooey treat, microwave leftovers for 7-15 seconds.

 • Freeze cookie dough as opposed to baked cookies (see next bullet point).